 Unless exempt (see License Information), an individual must have a signed or digital deer hunting, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license when hunting deer on public or private land.
-Except with the deer license bundle, comprehensive lifetime hunting license and resident youth hunting & trapping license, only one deer can be taken per deer hunting license.
-See the table on Deer Seasons, Licenses, & Equipment for a summary of deer seasons, licenses, bag limits and equipment requirements.
+Except with the deer license bundle, comprehensive lifetime hunting license, and resident youth hunt/trap license, only one deer can be taken per deer hunting license.
+See the table on Deer Seasons, Licenses & Equipment for a summary of deer seasons, licenses, bag limits, and equipment requirements.

 - Archery Season: An archery, deer license bundle, bonus antlerless, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license is required.
 To use a crossbow during the archery season, an individual must have a crossbow license, deer license bundle, bonus antlerless, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license.

 - Firearms Season: A deer firearms, deer license bundle, bonus antlerless, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license is required.
 (Note: a muzzleloader license is not valid during the deer firearms season).
 A deer firearms license is only valid for the harvest of one antlered deer during the firearms season.

 - Muzzleloader Season: A muzzleloader, deer license bundle, bonus antlerless, resident youth hunt/trap, lifetime comprehensive hunting, or lifetime comprehensive hunting/fishing license is required.
 (Note: a firearms license is not valid during the deer muzzleloader season).